-III.
 Conclusion

 In development and humanitarian work, including protection, practitioners have found that community-based approaches create conditions for positive change that can be sustained to a greater extent after donors and external agencies depart.
-Grounded in the actual and potential capacity of all communities, community-based protection assists refugees, stateless and the internally displaced persons to protect their security, secure their rights, and take or recover control over their lives.
+Grounded in the actual and potential capacity of all communities, community-based protection assists refugees and internally displaced persons to protect their security, secure their rights, and take or recover control over their lives.